shanebritton/shanebritton.github.io/index.md

 # Welcome

-I'm **Shane Britton**, a graduate student in Computer Science (MCIT) at the University of Pennsylvania, with a background in Mechanical Engineering and a passion for:
+Hi, I'm **Shane Britton**, a graduate student in Computer Science (MCIT) at the University of Pennsylvania, with a background in Mechanical Engineering and a passion for:

 - 🤖 Robotics and Embedded Systems
 - 💡 AI & Software Development